Are your pitches the reason you’re not getting freelancing work?

 Here’s where journalists win out over bloggers every time: Journalists have it stamped on their brains that the first sentence of their story has to lay out pretty much everything.
 We live for that perfect sentence and — no exaggeration — will spend hours getting it right.

 But in the end, it comes down to this: Does your opening line captivate me?
 Does it make me smile?
 Does it make me want to read on?

-That’s a lot of pressure to put on one little sentence, so I typically give my students a bit of leeway: Start with one interesting paragraph.
+That’s a lot of pressure to put on one little sentence, so I typically give students who take my 30 Days, 30 Queries course a bit of leeway.
+Start with one interesting paragraph.
 Does it make the editor want to read the next one?

 Here’s an example from one of my own query letters: